-The existing boat trailer park was constructed over landfill and configured to service the old boat ramp.
-Over time the fill has broken down forming sizeable undulations in the tarmac.
-Repair is beyond the scope of programmed renewal.
-Also the traffic flow does not work efficiently to access the kiosk, launch / retrieve the vessel, wash down and then exit the parking area.
 The data below validates the increase in visitation to St Kilda although it is comparing holiday weeks in October 2009 with weeks in January 2016 (which is after the playground upgrade).
 It is consistent with other data collected at different times, which shows the significant increase in car trips, boat traffic and the number of coaches travelling to St Kilda during the holiday periods.
 It is noted that normal week traffic in early 2016 was equivalent to the holiday traffic in 2009.

-St Kilda Traffic Data Average Percentage of Medium Percentage of Number of Medium Number of Vehicles, Boat Traffic Coach/Bus Traffic, Vehicles (Boat Traffic, not including - Coaches per Trips (Class 2 to 4) township) Day School Holiday Daily Average Early 2016 966 12 1.1 116 11 School Holiday Daily Average October 2009 534 8.3 0.2 44 1 Percentage Increase in Average Daily Traffic 81%
+St Kilda Traffic Data Average Percentage of Medium Percentage of Number of Medium Number of Vehicles, Boat Traffic Coach/Bus Trattic Vehicles (Boat Traffic - not including Coaches per Trips (Class 2 to 4) (Class 6 to 8) township) Day School Holiday Daily Average Early 2016 966 12 1.1 116 11 School Holiday Daily Average October 2009 534 8.3 0.2 44 1 Percentage Increase in Average Daily Traffic 81%